By MetaSleuth Team @ BlockSec

 The latest transaction was on Jan 12, 2023, with 13,000 USDT.

 We also found that the 0xcc20…9ebe has 83 interacted addresses, most of which are CEX addresses.
-We highly suspect 0xcc20…9ebe is a flash exchange address, not the attacker-controlled one.
+We highly suspect 0xcc20…9ebe is a anonymous exchange address, not the attacker-controlled one.

 Question 3: How to get more info about the victims